- Greenhouse Peppers | Key Growing Information

 Peppers perform best in well-drained, fertile soils with a pH of 6.5.
 Abundant levels of phosphorus and calcium will result in better yields.

-When the weather has settled and the threat of frost has passed, the peppers can be planted into the field or hoophouse or greenhouse.
+When the weather has settled and the threat of frost has passed, the peppers can be transplanted into the field or hoophouse or greenhouse.

 Bury them a bit deeper than the root ball to encourage additional root growth that will make them sturdier.